1. Introduction

 deploy protections against unintended injection attacks even while relying

-blocks.
+upon inlined script or style blocks.
 It aims to do so in a way

 consistent with existing protections like [SRI] and [CSP], giving developers